Spico197/pcnn_one_nyt10/README.md

-# CNN+ONE based Relation Extraction via Keras Framework
+# PCNN+ONE based Relation Extraction via Tensorflow Framework

-This is a Keras based repo which use CNN+ONE to solve Relation Extraction problems.
+This is a tf1.1.3 based repo which use PCNN+ONE to solve Relation Extraction problems.
 Most of the ideas borrow from [OpenNRE](https://github.com/thunlp/OpenNRE).

 Well, I have to say, Keras is a great framework and easy to use in model stacking.
 But, it is not enough flexible to some self-design and research project.
 Maybe it is because I have not got the spirit of Keras...
+So I decide to use tensorflow instead of keras in this repo.
+You may see the former commits contains keras  code.
+But I have changed the code into tf already in the last commit.

+This repo is not support for gpu yet, but I'm working on it, since I don't have a gpu yet...

 I am a newbie and still learning, so feel free to raise some issues and make pull requests.

 ## How to Use

+1. download the data and organize data in a proper file dir structure
+2. `python singlefile.py`
+3. `tensorboard --logdir ./summary/pcnn_one_train_demo/`

 ## Dataset